Embird Embroidery Software

 Mesh - Curly Plant - Mesh - Curly Plant Fill - Symmetry Mesh - Curly Plant - Arrow icon Mesh - Curly Plant - Mesh - Mirroring

 Mirroring.
-In this example, a base vector object was used to plant sprouts from.
-Origin point is intentionally placed below the geometric center of the shape to make base asymmetric with respect to the horizontal axis.
+In this example, a base object was used to grow sprouts from.
+The Origin Point is intentionally placed below the geometric center of the shape to make the base asymmetric with respect to the horizontal axis.

 Mesh - Curly Plant - Mesh - Curly Plant Fill - Symmetry Mesh - Curly Plant - Arrow icon Mesh - Curly Plant - Rotational symmetry combined with mirroring